DorcasLanyero/2N/wiki/Game Specification.md

 Additionally, each time one of the direction keys is pressed, a new tile is spawned in a random location on the board with a value of 2.

 ### Items and Powerups
-The board consists of tiles
+The board consists of tiles containing a numerical value.
+Each tile starts with a value of 2 when spawned, and when tiles are combined the stationary tile's value becomes the sum of its former value and the value of the tile it combined with.

 ### Progression and Challenge